Join the FPC Team

 The FPC has a tiered membership fee structure that takes into account the size and type of the participating organization.
 Annual fees are based on organizational revenue as shown in the table below.
 Non-voting Associate Members pay $250 regardless of revenue.
-Annual dues correspond to the 12 month calendar year; dues will be prorated to the month of membership acceptance.
+Annual dues correspond to the 12 month calendar year; dues will be prorated quarterly based on the month of membership acceptance as follows:

 |Annual Revenue||General Member|

 |$5 million – <$10 million||$1,500|

 |$10 million – <$100 million||$3,000|

 |$500 million – <$1 billion||$15,000|

 |$5 billion – <$10 billion||$45,000|

 The FPC is open to all stakeholders in the U.S. payment system.
 Subject to FPC Board review, members self-select into the segment that best describes their organization’s primary role/interests as defined below:

 |Financial institutions||State or federally chartered banks, credit unions and brokerage firms or organizations that represent financial institutions that provide payment services to end users and clear and settle payments on their behalf.|